52binge/52binge.blog.source/_posts/spark/spark-note-1-introduce.md

 ## 6. Summary

-Spark abstracts distributed memory data into elastic distributed data sets (**RDD**), and implements **rich operators** on it to calculate the RDD, and finally converts the operator sequence into a **DAG** for execution and scheduling.
+Spark abstracts distributed memory data into distributed data-sets (**RDD**), and implements **rich operators** on it to calculate the RDD, and finally converts the operator sequence into a **DAG** for execution and scheduling.

-{% image "/images/spark/Hadoop-vs-Spark-1.jpg", width="600px", alt="" %}
+{% image "/images/spark/Spark-Fundamentals-Plan-1.png", width="700px", alt="" %}

 ## Reference